japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateManager.md

 *State schema*

-NOTE: <<spark-sql-streaming-StateStoreOps.adoc#mapPartitionsWithStateStore, It looks like>> (in <<FlatMapGroupsWithStateExec.md#stateManager, StateManager>> of the [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md) physical operator) `stateSchema` is used for the schema of state value objects (not state keys as they are described by the grouping attributes instead).
+NOTE: <<spark-sql-streaming-StateStoreOps.md#mapPartitionsWithStateStore, It looks like>> (in <<FlatMapGroupsWithStateExec.md#stateManager, StateManager>> of the [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md) physical operator) `stateSchema` is used for the schema of state value objects (not state keys as they are described by the grouping attributes instead).

 Used when:

 * [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md) physical operator is executed

-* `StateManagerImplBase` is requested for the <<spark-sql-streaming-StateManagerImplBase.adoc#stateDeserializerFunc, stateDeserializerFunc>>
+* `StateManagerImplBase` is requested for the <<spark-sql-streaming-StateManagerImplBase.md#stateDeserializerFunc, stateDeserializerFunc>>

 |===

 [[implementations]]
-NOTE: <<spark-sql-streaming-StateManagerImplBase.adoc#, StateManagerImplBase>> is the one and only known direct implementation of the <<contract, StateManager Contract>> in Spark Structured Streaming.
+NOTE: <<spark-sql-streaming-StateManagerImplBase.md#, StateManagerImplBase>> is the one and only known direct implementation of the <<contract, StateManager Contract>> in Spark Structured Streaming.

 NOTE: `StateManager` is a Scala *sealed trait* which means that all the <<implementations, implementations>> are in the same compilation unit (a single file).